sagefy/sagefy/docs/_posts/2016-09-14-why-i-m-building-sagefy.md

 ---
 layout: post
 title: 'Why I’m Building Sagefy'
-description: 'The greatest opportunity for technology is human learning.
-By elevating ourselves, we can accelerate our progress and growth.
-I’m hoping Sagefy shows a different way we can think about learning with…'
+description: 'I would like to share with you some things about a project I’ve been working on since early 2013.'
 date: '2016-09-14T21:48:41.411Z'
 image: /images/why-1.png
 ---

-I would like to share with you some things about a project I’ve been working on since early 2013.

 ## The challenge